-- Changing enterprise software requires time (slow) and money, often being delayed and not as simple as the plan looked like in the beginning
+- Changing enterprise software requires time (slow) and money, often being delayed and not as simple as the plan looked in the beginning

-Moreover, if you do some digging, you will see that this represents the new battlefield for software giants like Microsoft, Amazon, and Google, who are easily, including no-code/low-code platforms in their portfolio.
+Moreover, if you do some digging, you will see that this represents the new battlefield for software giants like Microsoft, Amazon, and Google, who are including no-code/low-code platforms in their portfolios.
 Just this year alone, you can learn about Google Cloud acquisition of AppSheet specifically targeted at businesses.
 Microsoft praises its new Power App beta version with significant improvements.

 The 'Consumer' Of No-Code/Low-Code Platforms

 Entrepreneurs probably represent the first category of no-code/low-code consumers, and they will take full advantage of that.
 The coding barrier is quickly falling, and their "big idea" can reach customers in just months or even less.
-Business analysts and product managers can now quickly build their own prototype to help with the backlog and prerequisites discussions.
+Business analysts and product managers can now quickly build their own prototypes to help with the backlog and prerequisite discussions.
 Anyone who needs a simple web app with database support to simplify a task can spend 15 days with online tutorials and build it, without even trying to get the project to the development queue.
 Other names used for this type of consumer that you might encounter are "citizen developer," "visual developer," or "power user."
 "Technologist" or non-technologist.

-We do foresee a problem here, and this can upset many of our readers: their result will represent one or multiple micro-sites with one or more database support, which might not scale with the business starting month twelve of organic growth.
+We do foresee a problem here, and this can upset many of our readers: their results will represent one or multiple micro-sites with one or more database support, which might not scale with the business starting month twelve of organic growth.

 The second category of no-code/low-code consumers will be businesses - of all sizes.
 However, this is a different playground with ten of thousands of vendors participating, both no-code/low-code platforms and hand-coding software.
 Established software players in this category rely on a ten-years revenue from a single customer, as change rarely happens once you have created a "horizontal" footprint.

-But even with an established footprint inside an enterprise, no-code/low-code platforms will have to rely on that unsatisfied inside-employee that wants more and wants to find software alternatives that fit the business needs precisely.
-This employee is that inside champion willing to give his last "dying breath" to demonstrate that software will need to adapt to business needs, and not the business to the software capabilities.
+But even with an established footprint inside an enterprise, no-code/low-code platforms will have to rely on that unsatisfied inside employee that wants more and wants to find software alternatives that fit the business needs precisely.
+This employee is that inside champion willing to give his last "dying breath" to demonstrate that software will need to adapt to business needs, and not the business to the software's capabilities.
 And everything starts with the concept of doing things better.
 The initial proof of concept won’t even have any ROI at first to justify making it a priority for the development team, so why not let him do it?
 To that, we say - good luck.
 Penetrating enterprises is hard, and it will remain the same for a long time (especially during and after #COVID-19 times).
 Relying only on that internal champion will not get the money in the bank.